lilrebel17/zfix/README.md

 # ZF Computer Services (ZF-CS)

- ZF Computer Services or ZF-CS is a small at home IT business based in South Carolina.
- Full design & development.
+ ZF Computer Services or ZF-CS is a small at home Electronics Repair & IT Business based in South Carolina Full design & development.

+## Project Overview

+1. Create a website, for a small at home IT/Electronics repair business.
+1. Make the design simplistic
+1. Keep the color scheme in line with the logo
+1. Different Mobile & Desktop versions
+1. Fully Responsive
+1. Make it fully screen reader accessible
+1. Focus on SEO
+1. Make it easily editable for wide changes

+## The Process

  1. Skeletons
     * Creating the HTML Skeletons